 In one generation, Cathy’s plain white cotton dress has given way to this profusion of color that recaptures old Anishinabek culture and incorporates current life.
 Her auntie Mary would be pleased.

 There’s her grandmother, Jenny Williams, with a 1940’s-style haircut of short curls.
-She’s wearing a narrow beaded headband and a beaded necklace over a fringed dress—the outfit she wore when weaving black ash baskets while sitting in the window of the Ojibway Hotel on Portage Avenue.
+She’s wearing a narrow beaded headband and a beaded necklace over a fringed dress.
+It’s the outfit she wore when weaving black ash baskets at the Ojibway Hotel on Portage Avenue.
 Wearing regalia publicly announced that she was unafraid of being Anishinabek, a lesson Rita absorbed.